a1sad1g/soc-analyst-labs/RetailBreach/Walkthrough.md

 ## Q1: Identifying an attacker's IP address is crucial for mapping the attack's extent and planning an effective response.
 What is the attacker's IP address?

+I started by analyzing the HTTP traffic in Wireshark using the following filter: `http.request.method == GET`, I noticed a large number of HTTP GET requests originating from the same IP address within a short period of time, The source IP `111.224.180.128` was repeatedly sending requests to the server 73.124.17.52, while continuously changing the requested paths.

+The high frequency and changing URI paths suggested automated web enumeration or path discovery rather than normal user activity.